benblack769/GraphOptimizer/README.md

 #### Notice:

 The code is organized for maximum flexibility, and development speed for myself, not ease of contributions or serious usage as a library.
-However, with some minor refactoring, it should be easily convertible to a reasonable project.
+However, with some minor refactoring, it should be easily convertible to a reasonable library.

 ### Python frontend

-The python interface, although not robust, has been carefully crafted for maximum exposure to the underlying implementation for maximum runtime performance, while also being as usable and clean as possible.
+The python interface, although not particularly robust, has been carefully crafted for maximum exposure to the underlying implementation for maximum runtime performance, while also being as usable and clean as possible.
 It is not optimized for startup/compile time speed.

-Inputs and outputs are numpy arrays, making the copy overhead large, but not too unreasonable.
+Inputs and outputs are numpy arrays, minimizing the copy overhead.

 ### C++ Backend (with C interface)

 Able to recreate the loops in any series of instructions as they came in.
 Which is not very good.

+The experimentation happens here, so keep posted.

 A lot of work is happening here right now, so keep posted.
-Notes about this are in the source and doc/ folder.
+Notes about this are in the source and doc folder.

 ## End purpose